Rogdham/pyzstd/README.rst

 #.
 Fix pyzstd_pep517 parameter name in ``get_requires_for_build_wheel``

+#.
+Deprecate support for Python version before 3.8 and stop building wheels for them

 **0.15.10  (Mar 24, 2024)**

 #.
 Fix ``SeekableZstdFile`` class can't open new file in appending mode.